Country Profile: Cyprus

 Communications

-Cyprus has a high rate of connectivity, with around 91% of the population using the internet.
-The telecommunications infrastructure includes fixed and mobile services, with substantial broadcast media presence.
+Cyprus has a high level of connectivity, with about 91% of the population using the internet.
+The telecommunications sector features both fixed-line and mobile subscriptions, with significant growth in mobile cellular usage.
+The communication landscape is vibrant, with a mix of public and private broadcasting.

 Key Metrics